NightBlobby/N.I.R.A/README.md

 - **Privacy-First Approach**: Operates entirely locally with no external data sharing or retention.
 - **Advanced AI Capabilities**: Provides intelligent, context-aware responses and actions.
 - **Voice Recognition**: Processes and understands commands through sophisticated speech recognition.
+- **Text and Audio Input**: It can take commands using voice or Text.
 - **Text-to-Speech**: Converts text to speech using `pyttsx3` for natural and clear communication.
 - **Weather Information**: Retrieves real-time weather data via the OpenWeatherMap API.
 - **Joke Fetching**: Delivers jokes through an integrated online API for user engagement.
 - **Timer and Alarm Management**: Allows users to set, manage, and customize timers and alarms.
-- **Google Custom Search**: Conducts and presents search results using the Google Custom Search API.
+- **Gemini Pre Trained Model**: By using Gemini API Model the AI can have wide variety of knowledge and doesnt give too much strain on ur GPU on lower End Devices.
-- **Natural Language Processing (NLP)**: Utilizes `nltk` and `sklearn` for advanced NLP and intent classification.
+- **Natural Language Processing (NLP)**: Utilizes `nltk` and `sklearn` and 'Gemini' for advanced NLP and intent classification.
-- **Bluetooth and NFC Scanning**: Identifies and interacts with nearby Bluetooth and NFC devices.
+- **Bluetooth and NFC Scanning**: Identifies and interacts with nearby Bluetooth and NFC devices(May or may not be in the APP).
 - **Dictionary and Thesaurus**: Provides word definitions and synonyms through `PyDictionary`.
 - **Currency Conversion**: Converts currencies using `forex-python` for financial management.
 - **News Retrieval**: Fetches top news headlines via the NewsAPI.